haiku/website/content/blog/bitigchi/2020-09-11-system-sound-contest.md

 Deadline for the contest is February 2021; we would like to ship these with Beta3 for users to experience them and give feedback.

-Currently Haiku does not support sound themes, but the idea is to use a couple of entries as sound themes later on, contest winner being the default sound theme for Haiku.
+Currently Haiku does not support sound themes, but the idea is to use a couple of entries as sound themes later on, with the contest winner being the default sound theme.

 ## How to participate